 WSNM Nurse Midwives

 At Women’s Specialists, nurse-midwives believe that birth is a natural and normal process.
-We blend time honored traditions in providing care in labor with up to date knowledge from research in the field of women’s health, obstetrics, physiology, and breastfeeding.
+We blend time honored traditions in providing care in labor with evidence based practice from the fields of women’s health, obstetrics, breastfeeding, primary care and mental health care.

 Midwives at Women’s Specialists take a personal approach to childbirth, stressing the importance of education and emotional support for parents.
-We recognize the diversity in women’s desires and will work with you regarding support and pain management in the process of having your baby.
-In labor, we will honor and follow physiologic principles for childbirth wherever possible so that your natural hormones for birth and breastfeeding are operating at their best.
-This blending of expertise allows us to provide safe and satisfying births.
-A midwife can help preserve the “normal” aspects of pregnancy and birth even for a woman who needs lots of intervention to bring her baby safely into the world.
+We recognize the the many ways that women view a good birth experience and we help you navigate through decisions of pain management in the process of having your baby.
+In labor, we will honor and follow physiologic principles for childbirth wherever possible so that birth leans into the normal and that breastfeeding can be most successful.
+Even in higher risk pregnancies with planned interventions, midwives can be care providers for you alongside physician support.
+This collaboration allows us to provide safe and satisfying births for many women.

-Women’s Specialists has two sets of physician groups who deliver babies at Lovelace Women’s Hospital and at downtown Presbyterian Hospital .
-The Midwife group is dedicated to the Lovelace Women’s Hospital site for deliveries, but can see you for prenatal care if you are planning your birth at Presbyterian.
-There is an integrated team of midwives and physicians and other practitioners at Women’s Specialists here to serve you.
-Midwives are located at all three of our offices.
+Women’s Specialists has a large physician group who deliver babies at Lovelace Women’s Hospital and at downtown Presbyterian Hospital .
+There is a Midwife group dedicated to the Lovelace Women’s Hospital site for deliveries, but they can also see you for prenatal care if you are planning your birth at the main Presbyterian Hospital.
+Midwives are located at three of our prenatal offices for clinic visits.